purdue-cs193-fall-2019/homework-1-Dan-Yell-Nuwin/index.md

-# Daniel Nguyen's Homework 1
+# Daniel Nguyen's First CS193 Homework
 - The TAs
 - The iClickers
 - The lecturers